 Subscribe to receive all of the latest updates.

-Through Research & Policy, APIA Scholars is building an infrastructure of knowledge that guides our programmatic offerings to our Scholars, enables us to develop a policy agenda to create systemic change for Asian American Native Hawaiian Pacific Islander (AANHPI) student success, and informs broader research and policy conversations about postsecondary equity when it comes to AANHPI student demographics.
+Through Research & Policy, APIA Scholars is building an infrastructure of knowledge that guides our work with our Scholars, drives our policy agenda to create systemic change that impacts Asian American Native Hawaiian Pacific Islander (AANHPI) student success, and informs broader research and policy conversations about postsecondary equity as it relates to AANHPI students.

 RESEARCH INITIATIVES